 You may be surprised at how basic the ingredients for toffee are.
 You will, of course, need some delicious pecans!
 Being in Texas there is no shortage of wonderful pecans.
 Other than that, you’ll need some unsalted butter, sugar, corn syrup, vanilla, and salt.

 I usually have all these ingredients in my pantry so chances are you do too!
 Once you have gathered all your ingredients, you’ll need a baking sheet, some parchment paper, a pan, and a stove.
-As for parchment paper, I love this one.
-It is unbelievably convenient if you love baking!
+The parchment paper is a must, it is unbelievably convenient if you love baking!

 How to Make Southern Pecan Toffee